Updated:

 Apple Inc. Equity Valuation Quantitative Research

-Exclusively available on IvyPanda Available only on IvyPanda
+Exclusively available on Available only on IvyPanda® Made by Human No AI

 Introduction

 Apple’s lifecycle can be described as dynamic because it can change in period provided that the firm successfully launches a new product.
-Apple relatively low business cycle operates opposite to the economic trend.
+Apple’s relatively low business cycle operates opposite to the economic trend.
 There is a high product differentiation in the industry.
 Differentiation allows firms to charge prices above the average cost of production.
 Firms are able to report economic profits.

 The firm’s stock intrinsic value is several times higher than the market price.
 The main strength of the DCF (firm valuation) model is that it uses expected future cash flows instead of historical data on cash flows.
 Its main weakness is relying on a single year to forecast cash flows.
 The ROCE, EVA, SVA and RI measure value added in terms of economic profits.

-Economic analysis
+Economic Analysis

-Apple relatively low business cycle operates against the economic trend.
+Apple’s relatively low business cycle operates against the economic trend.
 Apple performed well against the economic recession of 2008-2010 as portrayed in its financial statements.
 Apple is experiencing a relatively low business cycle (Apple, Inc., 2013).
 Its low business cycle is relative to the high business cycle it experienced a few years ago.

-The consumer electronics industry has the characteristic of a monopolistic competitive market.
+The consumer electronics industry has the characteristics of a monopolistic competitive market.
 There are very many companies with differentiated products (Hunt, 2011).
 Apple operates in the smartphones, computers, tablets and associated accessories subsector.
 The relatively low business cycle can be attributed to the inability of the firm to launch new products successfully in recent years.

-Relevance of economies analyzed
+Relevance of Economies Analyzed

 Most economies around the globe have recovered from the global financial crisis.
 Apple relies on a global market to drive its sales.
 When arranged by sales volume, its sales rely on the Americas, Europe, China, Japan, and the rest of the world (Apple, Inc., 2013).
 The U.S. and China are the countries with the highest consumption portion.